t-inamura/EmbodiedBrain/MirrorTherapy/README.md

 ## Usage
 1. boot up Ubuntu12.04 on VMware.
 2. start SIGServer on Ubuntu.
+SIGVerse must be sigverse-2.2.0.
 3. start SIGViewer on Windows8.
 4. push start button on SIGViewer to start simulation.
 5. edit MirrorTherapy.bat, set your IPadress and port number of Ubuntu.